MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/sample-arc-multiple-cases.md

 # Sample - ARC Multi-Related - Remove Unreferenced Queue

-The sample shows how automatic record creation for Dynamics 365 Customer Service can be customized to remove unreferenced queues from emails.
+The sample shows how automatic record creation rules for Dynamics 365 Customer Service can be customized to remove unreferenced queues from emails.
+This customization is applicable when you enable the multiple cases are created from email sent to multiple mailboxes feature.

 This sample is a Microsoft Visual Studio Solution File, Format Version 12.00.